 Thursday November 15, 2018 @ 1:00 pm - 2:00 pm EST

 Hosted by the Congressional Medal of Honor Foundation

 Sponsored by the Congressional Medal of Honor Foundation

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Robert Modrzejewski.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Robert Modrzejewski.
 Modrzejewski performed the actions for which he would later be awarded the Medal of Honor while serving with the Marines in Vietnam in 1966.
 Although exposed to enemy fire and despite painful wounds, Maj.
 Modrzejewski crawled 200 meters to provide critically needed ammunition to an exposed element of his command and was constantly present wherever the fighting was heaviest.
 Despite numerous casualties, a dwindling supply of ammunition, and the knowledge that they were surrounded, he skillfully directed artillery fire to within a few meters of his position and courageously inspired the efforts of his company in repelling the aggressive enemy attack.
 His unparalleled personal heroism and indomitable leadership inspired his men to a significant victory over the enemy force and reflected great credit upon himself, the Marine Corps, and the U.S. Naval Service.

 This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.

 Before the edWebinar, we encourage teachers to review Modrzejewski’s story with their class.
 Student viewers must view the program with their teacher.